You Don’t Have to Pay Gratuities on THESE 10 Cruise Lines

 Note: You cannot remove gratuities on cruises with Costa Cruises.

-While tipping isn’t required or expected on board, rest assured good service and good times are all part and parcel of your P&O Cruises holiday. – Source.
+Great service comes as standard Tipping isn’t needed on our ships so you can relax knowing good service and good times are all part and parcel of your P&O Cruises holiday.

-If you still wish to leave a tip this is of course always appreciated but isn’t in any way expected.
-P&O do have an option for fixed dining and many people will choose to tip their waiters on the last night as they have been waited on by the same people for the duration of the cruise.
+P&O does have an option for fixed dining, and many people will choose to tip their waiters on the last night as they have been waited on by the same people for the duration of the cruise.

 Marella Cruises Include Gratuities in The Cruise Fare